 The most common reason for an imbalance is excess acid due to bad diet, alcohol, coffee, environmental toxins, smoking, stress or lack of sleep.

-see more: The Ultimate pH Solution
+See more: The Ultimate pH Solution

 We analyze the distribution and possible imbalances of fatty acids in our body on the cellular level — especially Omega 3, 6, 9 and saturated fats.
-It's very motivating to see these values change for the better once we implement a healthy diet, the other building blocks of the foundation and a basic supplementation program.
+It's really motivating to see these values change for the better once we implement a healthy diet, the other building blocks of the foundation and a basic supplementation program.

 Chronic Allergic Reactions